 Following the change of control to Premia, additional reinsurance protection for the Asbestos, Pollution and Health Hazard US Dollar liabilities was purchased internally to Premia Re Limited.
-Counterparty risk relating to reinsurance protection provided by Premia is substantially mitigated through a reinsurance trust containing investment grade assets whose value exceeds the value of the reinsurance asset recognised in the balance sheet at 31 December 2023.
+On 28 January 2025, the terms and scope of the Quota Share Reinsurance agreement with Premia Re Limited were amended to retrospectively allow for recovery of US sexual assault and molestation claims.
+Counterparty risk relating to reinsurance protection provided by Premia is substantially mitigated through a reinsurance trust containing investment grade assets whose value exceeds the value of the reinsurance asset recognised in the balance sheet at 31 December 2024.